livin880/errbit-pavel-cookbook/README.md

 **Replace chefnode by hostname of your node where should be installed errbit*

-5.Run recipe added in run-list for node
+5.Run recipe added in run-list for node:

   #### knife ssh name:hostname* -x username* -P password* "sudo chef-client"

-  *Please be patient recipe execution can take some time untill will be finished*
+  **Please be patient recipe execution can take some time untill will be finished*

 6.Once Chef-infra client finished, login with user which was used to run recipe on node where Errbit was installed and retrieve password for first access execute command:

 #### rake db:seed

 7.Copy email and password from point 6 and open in browser http://IP_address:3000

-*Replace IP_address by IP of node where was installed Errbit*
+**Replace IP_address by IP of node where was installed Errbit*

 # Tested on Platforms